 Have fun and check out the below resources to help you get writing!

 One of the things that makes a piece of writing better is recognising the energy in a piece or idea and running with that over anything else.
-If it interests you as the writer, the chances are it will interest a reader.
+If it interests you as the writer, chances are, it will interest a reader.
 Take risks, try things out – you never know where they might lead.

 No tears in the writer, no tears in the reader.
 No surprise in the writer, no surprise in the reader.
 Robert Frost